lyreq/Lyreq-Mailler/README.md

 # Welcome to LyreqMailler!
 What can we do with LyreqMailler?
 Why does LyreqMailler exist?
-For easy to use PhpMailler You are getting rid of from writing pages of code with LyreqMailler.
+For easy to use on Php Mailler .You are getting rid of from writing pages of code with LyreqMailler.
 Just use mailSend function and its parameters.
 So you can easily send an email.
 This is structure just for text mail.
 You can't use with attachment.
 I will develop coming soon for attachment.

 **How can i use LyreqMailler ?**